 - Women are 55 percent more likely to be prescribed anti-anxiety medication than men

-- 5.3 million women in the US drink in ways that threatens their health, safety and well-being
+- 5.3 million women in the US drink in ways that threaten their health, safety, and well-being

 - 4.6 million women in the US are alcoholics

 - 20 million people in the US abuse drugs

 - Both drug and alcohol abuse is on the rise for US mothers